 Protein expression of genes elevated in secondary lymphoid tissues

-Secondary lymphoid tissues that are included in the Human Protein Atlas are the spleen, tonsil, lymph node and appendix.
-These tissues serve as filters for lymphatic fluids, tissue fluid and blood, as well as creating antibodies and detecting antigens, clonal expansion and affinity maturation of residing lymphocytes.
+The secondary lymphoid tissues that have been evaluated on the Human Protein Atlas include spleen, tonsil, lymph node and appendix.
+These tissues filter lymphatic fluids, tissue fluid and blood, and are involved in the production of antibodies, the detection of antigens, as well as clonal expansion and affinity maturation of residing lymphocytes.

 The spleen is divided into two main compartments, the red pulp and the white pulp, and is surrounded by a dense fibrous covering called the splenic capsule.
 The main functions (in the adult) can be described as follows:

 The spleen consists of the red pulp and white pulp within a meshwork of reticular fibers enclosed by a dense connective tissue capsule.
 The white pulp consists of lymphatic tissue and monitors the incoming blood for harmful substances.
-Aggregations of mainly T lymphocytes envelop the central arteries in a periarterial lymphatic sheath (PALS).
-At some places, the white pulp expands into greater spherical aggregations to form splenic nodules containing a light germinal center, consisting of proliferating B cells.
-Surrounding the B cells is a darker stained mantel zone, and peripheral to this a lighter stained marginal zone that marks the border to the red pulp.
+Aggregations of mainly T-cells envelop the central arteries in a periarterial lymphatic sheath (PALS).
+At some places, the white pulp expands into greater spherical aggregations to form splenic nodules containing a light germinal center, consisting of proliferating B-cells.
+Surrounding the B-cells is a darker stained mantel zone, and peripheral to this a lighter stained marginal zone that marks the border to the red pulp.
 The splenic nodules have an appearance similar to lymph follicles, with the exception of a central located artery.